iAn-P1nt0/chroncraft/NEXT_STEPS.md

 - [ ] Benchmarks run successfully
 - [ ] Examples work correctly

-Once all items are checked, ChronoX is ready to use!
+Once all items are checked, chroncraft is ready to use!

 ---

-**Happy coding with ChronoX!** 🚀
+**Happy coding with chroncraft!** 🚀